Interpretable ML Under the Microscope: Performance, Meta-Features, and the Regression-Classification Predictability Gap: Results

-For the classification task, we adopt the same analysis procedure used for regression, this time employing the F1 metric.
-Figure \ref{fig:clf_is_vs_os} reports the aggregated rankings computed across all 79 classification datasets; with the left-hand side displaying the in-sample results.

-Across all classification datasets, three distinct groups of classifiers can be identified, although the separation between them is less pronounced than in the regression setting.
-EBM achieves the best performance by a clear margin, a trend that will also be observed in subsequent analyses.
-The second group comprises all remaining classifiers except Naive Bayes, which consistently performs the worst by a substantial margin.

-It is noteworthy that traditional Decision Trees and GOSDT exhibit comparable predictive performance, with a slight advantage in favor of the former.
-Given that both methods produce similar model structures (i.e., decision trees), their interpretability can be directly compared by analyzing the size of the resulting trees.
-Figure \ref{fig:gosdt_dt} shows the distribution of the number of nodes in the retrieved models across all datasets.
-As expected, GOSDT yields significantly sparser trees, indicating more compact and interpretable models.
+A similar structural comparison can be made within tree-based models.
+Traditional Decision Trees and GOSDT exhibit comparable predictive performance, with a slight advantage favoring the former.
+Because both methods yield identical model structures (decision trees), their interpretability can be directly compared via the number of resulting nodes.
+Figure \ref{fig:gosdt_dt} plots the distribution of node counts across all datasets.
+As anticipated, GOSDT produces significantly sparser trees, delivering more compact and therefore more easily interpretable models.